Ranked #294 car in the UK · SUV (EV) · 2 units sold last year

 Forecourt score

 The Jaguar I-Pace loses value faster than most cars and is dearer to run than most.
-Its MOT-based reliability is average, 66 out of 100, ahead of 23% of the cars we track.
-On three-year value retention it ranks better than 8% of models.
+Its MOT-based reliability is excellent — an MOT score of 88/100.
+On three-year value retention it ranks better than 0% of models.
 The main things to check on a used one are the 12v battery and air suspension fault.

 Pick your version